openstealth/RPI/README.md

 # RPI - Rendering Pipeline Integration

-RPI is a sample project that demonstrates the way how to incorporate new rendering functionality into existing rendering pipeline without refactoring UE source code
+RPI is a sample project that demonstrates a way to incorporate new rendering functionality into an existing rendering pipeline without refactoring the UE source code

 ### Features
 - Custom fog component & render proxy